boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       signify 'this packet should be dropped in the first place, if there is a congestion' (soft rate limiting), depending on the business policy of the operator.
-In the second case, while packets above CIR are forwarded at the SDP, they are subject to be dropped during any congestion event at any place in the TN domain.
+In the second case, while packets above CIR are forwarded at the SDP, they are subject to being dropped during any congestion event at any place in the TN domain.

    *  2r3c (two-rate three-color) rate limiter